outscale/terraform-provider-outscale/website/docs/index.html.markdown

 For more information on access keys, see [About Access Keys](https://wiki.outscale.net/display/EN/About+Access+Keys).
 To retrieve your access keys, see [Getting Information About Your Access Keys](https://wiki.outscale.net/display/EN/Getting+Information+About+Your+Access+Keys).

-To provide your credentials to Terraform, you need to specify the `access_key_id` and `secret_key_id` attributes in your configuration file.
-The 3DS OUTSCALE provider offers several ways to specify these attributes.
+The 3DS OUTSCALE provider offers several ways of providing credentials for authentication.
 The following methods are supported:

 1. [Static credentials](#static-credentials)
 2. [Environment variables](#environment-variables)